tomasiser/mff-battlecode/README.md

         broadcaster = new Broadcaster(rcon);
 ```

-How to report that I found an enemy archon?
+How to report that I found an enemy Archon?

 ```java
 broadcaster.reportEnemyArchon(archonRobotId, location);